nl-rse/nl-rse.github.io/communication.md

 title: Communicate
 ---

-Once you have joined, there are several options for getting involved with the dynamic and friendly Research Software Engineering community:
+Once you have [joined the mailinglist](https://lists.nl-rse.org/mailman/listinfo/everyone), there are several options for getting involved with the dynamic and friendly
+Research Software Engineering community:

 ### Join the discussion

-Take part in discussion in the NL-RSE Slack Group!
+Take part in discussion in the [NL-RSE Slack Group](nl-rse.slack.com)!
 You can request access to the slack group by sending an email to info@nl-rse.org.

 ### Announce something to the whole community